strophe/libstrophe/README.markdown

 Run script `build-android.sh` and follow the instructions.
 You will need expat sources and android-ndk.

+### Code Coverage

+If you want to create a code coverage report, run:

+    ./configure --enable-coverage
+    make coverage

+The coverage report can be found in `./coverage/index.html`.

 Requirements
 ------------

 libstrophe requires:

-- expat or libxml2 - expat is the default; use --with-libxml2 to
+- expat or libxml2 - expat is the default; use `--with-libxml2` to
   switch
-- openssl on UNIX systems
+- openssl or GnuTLS on UNIX systems - openssl is default; use `--with-gnutls` to switch

-To build libstrophe using autotools you will need autoconf, automake, libtool and pkg-config.
+To build libstrophe using autotools you will need `autoconf`, `automake`, `libtool` and `pkg-config`.

+To run code coverage analysis you will need `gcov` and `lcov`.

 Installation
 ------------